 Handmade abaca paper, wood, thread, dirt, seeds.

-Desert Dirt artist book was created by leaving handmade abaca sheets in the New Mexico desert for a year.
+Desert Dirt and Desert Stone artist books were created by leaving handmade abaca sheets in the New Mexico desert for a year.
 Rye grass seeds were embedded into the paper, some of them grew, some were eaten by bugs.
-Eventually, affected by the weather, precipitation, wind, sun and soil organisms,the paper changed shape and color to closely match the rigidity of the desert soil.
+Eventually, affected by the weather, precipitation, wind, sun and soil organisms, the paper changed shape and color to closely match the rigidity of the desert soil.